Indicator

 Insights and Analyses

-• Across California, in 2019, data showed that about 73% of immigrants were employed.
+Across California, in 2021, data showed that about 73% of immigrants were employed.

-• Immigrant women were also disproportionately impacted by the pandemic.
+Immigrant women were also disproportionately impacted by the pandemic.
 Between April 2020 and June 2021, immigrant women, compared to all U.S-born workers and immigrant workers, consistently had the highest unemployment rates.
 The rate of unemployment for immigrant women reached a peak in May 2020 at nearly 19%.
-As of June 2022, the rate was approximately 4%.
+As of December 2023, the rate was approximately 4%.

 La Luz Center in Sonoma County provides and connects immigrant and farm laborer families with an array of support services including economic, legal, health, and emergency-aid services.

-La Luz Center Family Services advocates provide community members with direct emergency relief and help families apply for social services and benefits.
+La Luz Center advocates provide community members with direct emergency relief and help families apply for social services and benefits.
 The Center also helps individuals and families access other medical, legal, and health services offered in the region.
 Their rapid response work has included helping immigrant families who face ongoing immigrant deportation threats as well as providing critical support to farm laborer families affected by fires.
 For example, La Luz stepped in to help families affected by the 2017 Tubbs fires which devastated both Napa and Sonoma Counties, places that are home to thousands of undocumented immigrant families who primarily work in the local wine and farming economy.
 During the fires, many families could not afford to leave their homes and were left with no choice but to stay behind; La Luz delivered hot meals and provided other emergency-aid services.

-La Luz has been around for 30 years, and as former executive director Juan Hernandez said in an interview in The Nation, “People trust us….They know that LL will be here tomorrow if they need it.”
-To read The Nation’s full article, “No Sanctuary in Fire-Stricken California’s Immigrant Communities,” click here.
+La Luz has been around for 30 years, and as former executive director Juan Hernandez said in an interview in The Nation, “People trust us… They know that LL will be here tomorrow if they need it.”
+To read The Nation’s full article featuring La Luz and their emergency-aid services for immigrant communities during the 2017 wildfires click here.
 To find out more about La Luz Center’s work, click here.
 Read their 2021 annual report here.

 Photo Credit: Cornerstone Cellars